JacobCounts/first-portfolio/README.md

 ## Description:
-About me.
-Links to projects
+A portfolio page about me with links to projects completed so far throughout this course.

 ## Table of Contents: